zzhang82/web422/notes/angular-services-intro.md

 Above, you were introduced to the `@Injectable` decorator, which indicates that a service is intended to be "injected" into another component or service at runtime.

-The Angular system is has dependency injectio (DI) built in.
-It includes an "Injector", which is a module that knows about and maintains a container of *service** instances that it has previously created.
+The Angular system is has dependency injection (DI) built in.
+It includes an "Injector", which is a module that knows about and maintains a container of **service** instances that it has previously created.
 A service is created when it is accessed for the first time.

 The idea behind dependency injection is very simple.
 You have a component that depends on a service.
 In the component's code, you do not create that service yourself.
 Instead, you request one in the constructor (as a parameter), and the framework will provide you one.
 This leads to more decoupled code, which enables testability, and other great things.